Compliance - General Casualty Loss Information for HTC properties during the Compliance Period

 If your property suffered casualty loss due to a disaster for which the president issued a major disaster declaration, visit the Disaster Relief page.

-- Form(s) 8823 will be filed with the IRS by The Department.
+- For Housing Tax Credit Developments within the compliance period, Form(s) 8823 will be filed with the IRS by the Department.
 The Department must report any casualty loss that takes low-income property in whole or in part out of service and results in a reduction in qualified basis.
-Findings will be entered under category 11c “Violation(s) of the UPCS or Local Inspection Standards” as long as they are repaired during the allotted time period.
+Findings will be entered under category 11c “Violation(s) of the UPCS or Local Inspection Standards”.

 - The Owner must restore the property within the time period specified by The Department, but in no case any later than 2 years from the end of the tax year in which the casualty loss occurred.

-- Upon completion of repairs, but no later than the 2 year period listed above, the Owner must notify The Department that the property has been restored by completing and mailing The Department the “Notice of Property Restoration” form below.
+- Upon completion of repairs, but no later than the 2 year period listed above, the Owner must notify the Department that the property has been restored by completing the “Notice of Property Restoration” form.
+The form must be uploaded to the Development’s Compliance Monitoring and Tracking System account to the attention of Cherie Shearfield.
+Below there is a link to the required form.